Facebook · Disabled account

 This works if you can still sign in enough to open your account settings.
 The tool is inside Meta Accounts Center:

 Need it in more detail, with screenshots?
-Follow the full walkthrough: how to request your archive.
+Follow the full walkthrough: how to request your archive step by step.

 What if you can't log in at all?